 DIV 2561.
 Religious Themes in William Faulkner.
 As a major literary figure who inherited the thunderous legacies of the Civil War, William Faulkner grappled with the tensions of modernism, racism, war, and the sense of alienation, displacement, and despair that increasingly challenged humankind in the twentieth century, tensions with which we, as people of faith, continue to struggle.
 His contemporary, Robert Penn Warren, remarked of Faulkner, "He has taken our world, with its powerful sense of history, its tangled loyalties, its pains and tensions of transitions, its pieties and violences, and elevated it to the level of a great moral drama on the tragic scale."
-Participants in this seminar will read The Sound and the Fury, Absalom, Absalom, Light in August, Sanctuary, and Requiem for a Nun and examine the literary works for their religious themes and questions.
-[3] Mr. Judge.

-DIV 2562.
-Seminar in the Writings of Albert Camus.
-When Albert Camus received the 1957 Nobel Prize in Literature, the Swedish Academy proclaimed him the world's foremost literary antagonist of totalitarianism, who, with clear-sighted earnestness, illuminates the problems of the human conscience in our time by writing in a common language on the themes of war and resistance, exile, and the death penalty.
-Participants in this seminar will be invited to engage in an objective investigation of the religious themes that compose the canon of the French Nobel laureate who argued that all of our troubles spring from our failure to use plain, clear-cut language.
-We shall study Camus as a short story writer, a novelist, a dramatist, an essayist, a journalist, and a social critic.
+Among the novels participants in this course will read are The Sound and the Fury, Absalom, Absalom, and Light in August and examine the literary works for their religious themes and questions.
+[3] Mr. Judge nestness, illuminates the problems of the human conscience in our time by writing in a common language on the themes of war and resistance, exile, and the death penalty.
+Participants in this seminar will be invited to engage in an objective investigation of the religious themes that comprise the canon of the French Nobel laureate who argued that all of our troubles spring from our failure to use plain, clear-cut language.
+We shall study Camus as a short story writer, a novelist, an essayist, a journalist, and a social critic.
 Our discourse will be governed by the recurring questions: What theological problems has Camus located in language? and What wisdom has Camus bequeathed to us as participants in the drama of the human condition?
-[3] Mr. Judge.
+The course also will feature a symposium celebrating the 100th anniversary of the writer's birth.
+[3] Mr. Judge